FitBen/ai-dm-system/docs/future-improvements.md

 # Future Improvements
-Better fallback/state handling, analytics, CRM integration, lead scoring, human-review queue, booking synchronization, additional channels, and selective custom code if scale or complexity requires it.
+Analytics, CRM integration, human-review queue, additional channels and selective custom code if scale or complexity requires it.